Where to go Boating in BC

 Atlin Lake is a lake in northwestern British Columbia.
 It is the province’s largest natural lake, covering 300 sq mi (780 km2).
 The northern tip of the lake is in the Yukon, as is Little Atlin Lake.

 However, most of the lake lies within the Atlin District of British Columbia.
 It’s believed that Atlin Lake is the source of the Yukon River, although it is drained via the short Atlin River into Tagish Lake.

 Princess Louisa Inlet on the British Columbia Coast is 6 kilometres (3.7 mi) in length and lies at the north east end of Jervis Inlet.

 Riddled with waterfalls, massive fjords, and intricate waterways, the Princess Louisa Inlet is a must-boat destination in BC.
-Located at the Northeast end of the Jervis inlet, this historic waterway has enough scenery to fill a month’s worth of exploring!
+It is located at the Northeast end of the Jervis inlet.
+This historic waterway has enough scenery to fill a month’s worth of exploring!

 Desolation Sound is a deep water sound at the northern end of the Sunshine Coast in British Columbia.
 Flanked by Cortes Island and West Redonda Island, its spectacular fjords, mountains and wildlife make it a global boating and sea kayaking destination.

 A beautiful family destination, Desolation Sound boasts over 60 kilometres of coastline on the Northern end of BC’s Sunshine Coast.
 Don’t miss out on warm summer waters (ideal for swimming), and the best saltwater cruising in BC!

 Last but not least, the Gulf Islands in the Strait of Georgia (also known as the Salish Sea or the Gulf of Georgia),